 - what products/services will help them solve their problems

-- how they will find you
+- how will they find you

 - what makes you unique